briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	no_parasites <- parasite_data[is.na(parasite_data$Virulence), ]

-We can make a boxplot of just these two distributions to get a sense of how parasites affect host diversity with parasites at 0.8 virulence.
+We can make a box plot of just these two distributions to get a sense of how parasites affect host diversity with parasites at 0.8 virulence.

 	boxplot(no_parasites$ShannonDiversity, normal_parasites$ShannonDiversity, ylab="Shannon Diversity", xlab="W and W.O.
 Parasites", main="Normal Parasite Runs (0.8 Virulence)")